GbotemiB/MLOps_zoomcamp/README.md

 2. Set up your environment and install dependencies: `pip install -r requirements.txt`
 3. Follow instructions in relevant sections below to run preprocessing, training, and deployment.

+## Problem Description

+The goal of this project is to develop a machine learning model that can accurately predict housing prices in Nigeria for various types of houses across all 36 states.
+The model aims to take into account features such as the type of house, location, bedroom size, bathroom size, parking space size, and other relevant factors to make accurate predictions.
+This predictive model can be a valuable tool for real estate professionals, homeowners, and potential buyers to estimate property values.

-## Data
+## Dataset Description

-The dataset used for this project is located in the `data/` directory.
-It contains historical housing price data along with various features.
-Preprocessing scripts in the `src/preprocessing/` directory transform the raw data into a suitable format for model training.
+The dataset used for this project is a Nigeria House Price Dataset that covers all 36 states of the country.
+It is located in the `data/` directory.
+It contains the following columns:

+- **ID**: A unique identifier for each property.
+- **Type of House**: The type of the house, such as apartment, duplex, bungalow, etc.
+- **Location**: The location of the property within a specific state.
+- **Bedroom Size**: The number of bedrooms in the house.
+- **Bathroom Size**: The number of bathrooms in the house.
+- **Parking Space Size**: The size of the parking space available.
+- **Price**: The target variable, representing the price of the property.

 ## Modeling

-The model training process is defined in the `src/training/` directory.
-It involves loading the preprocessed data, splitting it into training and validation sets, and training a machine learning model.
+The model training process is defined in the `model_train.py` file.
+It involves loading the preprocessed data, splitting it into training and validation sets, training a machine learning model and saving the model to model registry.
 The trained model is saved in the `models/` directory.

 ## MLOps Pipeline